-I recently made a Cabbage Sausage stew that was good, but it didn’t knock my socks off.
+I recently made a good Cabbage Sausage stew, but it didn’t knock my socks off.
 I wanted something heartier–richer.
 So, since my husband and I were going to be interviewing and supporting the team of a famous Gypsy Cobb Horse #TeamCheezy, I decided to give the stew a revamp.
 And guess what?
 I nailed it.
 Rich, full of flavors and it all comes down to caramelization of the vegetables and browning the meat (not steaming it).
 So, take your time, let it simmer, and I hope you enjoy this recipe.
 If you EVER have a question, let me know, happy to help.

 Irish Cabbage Stew